jsborjesson/facebook-likebomber/README.md

         // 3 seconds, stop after 50 likes
         likeBomb(3000, 50)

-Note #1: If you want to get as many likes as you can in one go, you should scroll down the page, and "load more comments" before running the script.
+* If you want to get as many likes as you can in one go, you should scroll down the page, and `load more comments` before running the script.
 This way, Facebook loads more content, and more like-buttons.

-Note #2: Facebook will only **temporarily block your ability to like things** if you overuse this script.
+* Facebook will only **temporarily block your ability to like things** if you overuse this script.
 This is achievable even by being quick and persistent with your mouse, Facebook cannot know the difference.

-Note #3: The script will not persist, if you refresh the page, or close the browser, you will need to paste it again.
+* The script will not persist, if you refresh the page, or close the browser, you will need to paste it in again.

 ## License